Let’s get your first Google AdWords (now Google Ads) campaign launched on the right foot!

 Author’s Note: Not all of the keywords in the screenshot above are currently active in my campaign.

-Now comes the fun part: creating an ad group!
+Now comes the fun part: creating your Google ads!
 Remember that your ad group is where you’ll create one or more ads which target a shared set of keywords.

-For my ads, I decided to create three text ads.
-To set them up, you’ll need to include a final URL to your website or a dedicated landing page (don’t forget your UTM’s!).
+For my AdWords campaign, I decided to create three text ads.
+To set them up, you’ll need to include a final URL to your website or a dedicated landing page (don’t forget your UTM codes for tracking!).

-How do you create a compelling headline in such a tiny space?
+How do you write headlines for a successful AdWords text ad?
 Here are a few tips:

 - Use a Twitter character counter to help you keep track of your character count.